 EWR has been established to accelerate delivery of the line’s central section between Bedford and Cambridge via Sandy, which was dismantled after closure in 1967.
 Route decisions have yet to be taken because parts of the original alignment have since been built on, but the Government is nevertheless targeting an opening date within two years of the western section.

-Grayling said: “This route should never have been closed in the first place, and it will be the biggest reopening since the Beeching era [of closures in the 1960s].
+Grayling said: “This route should never have been closed in the first place, and it will be the biggest reopening since the Beeching era .
 It’s great to be here to kick off the process for an organisation that will do just that.”